 1. Be Open to Business Process Reengineering

-After the SAP ERP failure, Lidl was forced to revert to its original inventory management system, with little to show for the project other than a major hit to its reputation and bottom line.
+After the SAP ERP system failure, Lidl was forced to revert to its original inventory management system, with little to show for the project other than a major hit to its reputation and bottom line.

 Since its inception, Lidl has always based its inventory management on purchase prices, while the SAP platform is built on retail prices.
 Firmly against accepting this new approach, Lidl instead decided to customize the ERP software